 Why Vuetron? 我們為什麼用 Vuetron?

-We really like the current Vue dev tools for chrome and wanted a way to extend that functionality by hooking onto the vue application itself, so we built Vuetron!
-Like the Developer Tools, you’re still able to view emitted events, view application state, and time travel debug.
-With Vuetron you have the added the ability to subscribe to specific state variables, observe API requests and responses, and visualize the component structure of your application giving you a larger toolkit for testing and debugging your Vue.js application.
+We really like the current Vue dev tools for chrome and wanted a way to extend that functionality by hooking onto the Vue application itself, so we built Vuetron!
+Like the Developer Tools, you’re still able to view emitted events, view application state, and time travel debugging.
+With Vuetron you have the added ability to subscribe to specific state variables, observe API requests and responses, and visualize the component structure of your application giving you a larger toolkit for testing and debugging your Vue.js application.

 To use Vuetron, you will need both the desktop application and node module in your Vue project.
 You can find the app download and installation instructions here.

-Eventstream with Time Travel Debugging:
+Event stream with Time Travel Debugging:

-- Instantly time travel between previous application states, or revert a whole group of state changes at once.
+- Instantly time travel between previous application states or revert a whole group of state changes at once.

 - See 5 types of events

 - Connected to Server: Vuetron has successfully connected to the socket server.

 - State Initialized: If using Vuex, this event is displayed when the initial state is received